Slovakia Tax Calculator (2026)

 How much do I pay in social security and health insurance contributions in Slovakia?

-As an employee in Slovakia, you contribute 9.4% of your gross income to social security (capped at EUR 18,888 annually) and 5% to health insurance with no cap.
-These contributions are deductible from your taxable income, which helps reduce your overall tax burden.
+As an employee, you contribute 9.4% of your gross income to social security (capped at a maximum of EUR 18,888 annually) and 5% to health insurance with no cap.
+Both contributions are deductible from your taxable income, which reduces your overall tax burden.

-No, Slovakia does not have regional or state-level income taxes.
-The tax rates and thresholds shown apply equally across the entire country, so your location within Slovakia will not affect your income tax calculation.
+No, Slovakia does not have subnational or regional income taxes.
+The tax rates shown apply uniformly across the entire country, so your tax liability is the same regardless of which region you work or live in.

 Compare Slovakia with another country